domo141/shbb/interactive/command-line-calculator.md

 The zsh part is simple, the `noglob` prefix disables pathname expansion for the rest of the command line.
-In bash we had to do some tricks...
+For bash some tricks had to be done...

 zsh